Business Owners Can Now Claim The Qualified Business Income Deduction

 The new qualified business income deduction is one of many changes to the tax code for the 2018 tax year.
 Changes to itemized deductions, bonus depreciation, expensing, credits, and other items may affect your tax liability and bottom line.

 It’s important to consider your business’ unique situation when applying tax reform changes to this year’s tax return.
-If you want support as to how tax reform will impact you, get matched with a tax advisor at Block Advisors who can help you determine the best tax strategy for your unique situation.
+If you want hands-on guidance on how tax reform will impact you, get matched with a tax advisor.
+Our advisors can help you determine the best tax strategy for your unique situation.